 • Ribbed brim is made using FPdc and BPdc stitches

-Crochet baby bear hat pattern instructions
+Free baby bear hat crochet pattern instructions

 Preemie size